AdobeDocs/experience-manager-forms-cloud-service.en/help/captcha-adaptive-forms.md

 1. Select the name of the custom submit action from the **[!UICONTROL Submit Action]** drop-down list in **[!UICONTROL Submission]** properties of an adaptive form.
 1. Tap **Submit**.
 The CAPTCHA gets validated based on the conditions defined in `ValidateCAPTCHA` API of the custom submit action.

-**Option 2: Use [!DNL Experience Manager Forms] ValidateCAPTCHA API to validate CAPTCHA on a user action before submittting the form**
+**Option 2: Use [!DNL Experience Manager Forms] ValidateCAPTCHA API to validate CAPTCHA on a user action before submitting the form**

 You can also invoke `ValidateCAPTCHA` API by applying rules on a component in an adaptive form.